OpsMx/standard-isd-gitops/README.md

 ## Some of the logs are not coming up
 Check the logs of the isd-install-xxxx pod with the following command
-- `kubectl -n opsmx-isd logs sd-install-xxx` #Replacing the name of the pod name correctly
+- `kubectl -n opsmx-isd logs isd-install-xxx` #Replacing the name of the pod name correctly

 ## ISD not working, e.g UI not reachable
 Most common issues during installation are related to incorrect values in values.yaml.
 Should you realize that there is a mistake, it is easy to correct it.